Skip to main content

 GRI 2-21 Annual total compensation ratio

-See our most recent Proxy Statement and Annual Report.
+See our most recent Proxy Statement and Form 10-K.

 GRI 2-22 Statement on sustainable development strategy

-See the CEO letter in our 2023 Sustainability Summary.
+See the CEO letter in our 2024 Sustainability Update.

 GRI 2-23 Policy commitments